Army closing recruiting stations, moves effort online

 "It's all going to depend on duration" of the new virus, he said, adding that the Army was having a good recruiting year so far.

+Similarly, the Navy said recruiters will practice all safety procedures but keep stations open at this point.
+Navy Cmdr.
+Clay Doss said the recruiters will also follow local advisories.

+"If a Navy Region directs teleworking in specific cities, counties, or states, we will switch those specific recruiting stations to 100% virtual recruiting," he said.

-The Army met its enlistment goal in 2019, after failing to hit recruiting numbers a year earlier, for the first time in 13 years.
+The Army, which is the biggest military service with the largest recruiting needs, has had the most difficulty bringing in needed recruits in recent years.
+It met its goal in 2019, after failing to hit recruiting numbers a year earlier, for the first time in 13 years.
 The target goal for recruits was lowered from 76,500 in 2018 to about 68,000 last year.

 Army leaders have increased the number of recruiters and beefed up efforts to connect with young people through online sports and similar events.